 One of our staff members will process reservations in the order in which they are received.
-We will send you an email confirmation to let you know that you have secured a spot in one of the tours.
+We will send you an email confirmation to let you know that you have made it into the open house.

 Please note: Reservations for open houses may be made for up to five individuals; children should be accompanied by parents or guardians.
 Open house tours are not recommended for children under the age of five.
 We encourage larger groups [schools, scout troops, etc.] to contact our Outreach department to make alternate arrangements.

-If you'd like to be added to our e-mail list and receive notifications of future open house dates [and other Wildlife Center events], please email your contact information to email@example.com.
-The Wildlife Center typically offers three open house dates in July; Fall open house dates take place late August - early October; Spring open houses are February - early April.
+If you'd like to be added to our e-mail list and receive notifications of future open house dates [and other Wildlife Center events], please email your contact information to firstname.lastname@example.org.
+The Wildlife Center typically offers three summer open house dates in July; Fall open house dates take place late August - early October; Spring open houses are February - early April.